RohanVDvivedi/Serc/README.md

 ### Project Directory Description

  * src for .c c source files
  * inc for .h header files
  * obj for .o intermediate object files
+ * lib for .a or .so libraries
-* bin for .out or .lib binaries
+ * bin for .out binaries
  * con for .con or .h configuration files
  * pyt for .py python helper scripts
+ * share for .temp template file ***that python scripts like route.py will use***

 ### serc enables you to
  1. Route to your function for a http request for given http path and http method combination, as it is specified in the routing json file (in config directory).
  2. Host static content from SERC_ROOT_PATH, The SERC_ROOT_PATH can be set in config.h header in ./con folder.

 ### The framework logic is
 * /src/*.c are the source files